palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 updatecalaccessrawdata
 ~~~~~~~~~~~~~~~~~~~~~~

-This master command.
+This is the master command.
 It brings together all of the other update commands to
 download, unzip, clean and load the latest snapshot of the CAL-ACCESS database.

 Examples